ivanov/scat/README.md

 # Schrödinger's cat

-`scat` is a `cat` clone which, for every line in the files passed to it, has 50/50 chance of printing that line.
+`scat` is a `cat` clone which, for every line in the files passed to it, has roughly a 50/50 chance -of printing that line.
+Oh, and it has kind of a crappy name...

 ## Features

-* Supports `-b` and `-n` flags.
+* Supports line numbering with `-n` and `-b` flags.
 Numbers correspond to lines in the original file.
 * Behaves just like `cat` when provided multiple files (line numbers reset)
 * Behaves just like `cat` when run without arguments (uses stdin)